"I believed as the older man, I was going to be the one that changed her."

-Tom LaBrosse says his decision to forgive Shannon was one he made in faith, and to move on in the future.
+Tom LaBrosse says his decision to forgive Shannon was one he made in faith, and to help him move on.

 Besides expressing disappointment in the judge’s maximum sentence, he was upset with the no-contact order in April, hoping to keep Shannon updated on the birth of her new grandchild.

-Tom explains why he always stuck with Shannon through the good, and bad times, “You can’t help with who you love.
+Tom explained why he always stuck with Shannon through the good, and bad times.
+“You can’t help with who you love.
 You can keep yourself from getting there, but you gotta do it before hand, because once you’re there, there’s no going back.”